mainedan/mainedan.github.io/_posts/2023-03-31-proxmox-windows-vm.md

  Under system, select qemu agent, TPM and BIOS is needed and VirtIO SCSI

- Put the tpm and uefi location to where the vm is stored
+ Put the tpm and uefi location to where the vm will be installed.

  Set machine type to q35